Flotation of wine for rapid clarification in cellars

 In order to carry out must flotation properly, it is therefore necessary to observe the correct temperature and choose the most suitable gas and pectolytic enzyme.

 Specific products must be used in must flotation.

 E-Flot is a range of flotation equipment that enables musts to be clarified more effectively and rapidly.
 By implementing more rapid clarification, less use is made of cooling systems, and energy expenditure in cellars is reduced.

-The special flotation machine adds a gas (nitrogen or carbon dioxide) to the must with a clarifying adjuvant – the flocculated solids rise to the surface of the tank, while the must remains clear and ready for fermentation in the lower part.
+The special flotation equipment adds a gas (nitrogen or compressed air) to the must together with a clarifying agent: the flocculated solids thus rise to the surface of the tank, while in the lower part the must remains clear and ready for fermentation.
 The use of specific products and machines for must flotation permits more rapid and more productive clarification by exploiting the principle of incorporating a gas into the solids (responsible for the turbidity in the liquid).

 The choice of enzymes is also crucial factor.
 Pectolytic enzymes optimise clarification of musts and wines, but there are also special liquid enzymes for flotation that reduce process times and increase effectiveness.